This ritzy music festival descended into "chaos"

 "It's every man for himself," Tom Knight, 21, told NBC News on Friday.
 "As of right now, we have no plans — like, we don't know if they are keeping us here, if we're flying back today.
 There is nothing set up."

-"There's just chaos right now," said Knight, who said who paid $1,600 to attend the festival.
+"There's just chaos right now," said Knight, who said he paid $1,600 to attend.
 "Everybody is standing around.
 No one knows when the flights are leaving."

-The festival, co-produced by rapper Ja Rule and entrepreneur Billy McFarland, was on hold — at least for now.
+The festival, co-founded by rapper Ja Rule and entrepreneur Billy McFarland, was on hold — at least for now.

 "The festival is being postponed until we can further assess if and when we are able to create the high-quality experience we envisioned," organizers said in a statement, adding that they were "working tirelessly to get flights scheduled and get everyone off" the island.